Apple Creek, Ohio

 Apple Creek is a village in East Union Township, Wayne County, Ohio, United States.
 The population was 1,188 at the 2020 census.

 The village takes its name from nearby Apple Creek.

+Apple Creek has been home to a large Old Order Amish community since the mid-1800s.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.58 sqmi, all of it land.